British Broadcasting Company: The decision to create the BBC

 Pressure was building from manufacturers and enthusiasts for regular scheduled radio broadcasting in Britain but the form in which it would take was highly contended.

 In May a committee of representatives was appointed from the "Big Six" companies – the Marconi Company, Metropolitan-Vickers, Radio Communication Company, British Thomson-Houston, General Electric Company and Western Electric.
 The Post Office also pressed for the inclusion of a representative from the smaller firms manufacturing radio equipment in the UK – Frank Phillips of Burndept.
 George Campbell was one of the members on the committee.

-In a 2018 peer-reviewed paper entitled “Marconi Proposes: Why it’s time to rethink the birth of the BBC” the media historian David Prosser from The University of Bristol used newly discovered material to show that the case for public service broadcasting was made by Godfrey Isaacs (then Managing Director of the Marconi Company) in the meeting at the General Post Office on 18^{th} May 1922.
+In a 2018 peer-reviewed paper entitled "Marconi Proposes: Why it's time to rethink the birth of the BBC" the media historian David Prosser from The University of Bristol used newly discovered material to show that the case for public service broadcasting was made by Godfrey Isaacs (then managing director of the Marconi Company) in the meeting at the General Post Office on 18 May 1922.

-According to Prosser “The 39 members of the wireless trade invited to the GPO’s headquarters near St Pauls in London, on 18 May 1922 were keenly aware that the future of a new industry rested on their shoulders and that failure might mean, as one participant noted, this ‘whole delightful enterprise which fascinates everybody and which promises good business, will end in a fizzle and disappointment’.
-This meeting is one of the most significant events in the history of British broadcasting and it took place behind closed doors.”
+According to Prosser "The 39 members of the wireless trade invited to the GPO's headquarters near St Pauls in London, on 18 May 1922 were keenly aware that the future of a new industry rested on their shoulders and that failure might mean, as one participant noted, this 'whole delightful enterprise which fascinates everybody and which promises good business, will end in a fizzle and disappointment'.
+This meeting is one of the most significant events in the history of British broadcasting and it took place behind closed doors."

 A transcript of the meeting was thought to be lost and although its outcome, the creation of the licence fee funded British Broadcasting Company was clear, the deliberations were not known and an inaccurate assumption made that the Post Office had made the proposal.

-“It is Godfrey Isaacs, the managing director of Marconi, who emerges from the pages of this transcript as the dominant force in the room.
-At Isaacs’ suggestion, twenty companies indicated at the outset ‘a desire to have licences”.
-With broadcasting to be allowed in only eight cities, the challenges were evident during a lengthy discussion regarding mutual interference, transmitter power and how slots might be divided between the different broadcasting companies”.
+"It is Godfrey Isaacs, the managing director of Marconi, who emerges from the pages of this transcript as the dominant force in the room.
+At Isaacs' suggestion, twenty companies indicated at the outset 'a desire to have licences".
+With broadcasting to be allowed in only eight cities, the challenges were evident during a lengthy discussion regarding mutual interference, transmitter power and how slots might be divided between the different broadcasting companies".

-Of the wireless set manufacturers present at the meeting only one, Metropolitan Vickers whose parent was US firm Westinghouse disagreed with the proposal for a single non advertising-based entity, But Isaacs used his company’s clout stating he didn’t believe a ‘transmitting station can be erected to work efficiently’ without using Marconi patented technology, which he would only make available to his single scheme.
+Of the wireless set manufacturers present at the meeting only one, Metropolitan Vickers whose parent was US firm Westinghouse disagreed with the proposal for a single non advertising-based entity, But Isaacs used his company's clout stating he didn't believe a 'transmitting station can be erected to work efficiently' without using Marconi patented technology, which he would only make available to his single scheme.

-Prosser concludes, “We can identify the exact moment the BBC was conceived.
-It was not the Post Office that proposed the BBC, but Godfrey Isaacs of Marconi.”
+Prosser concludes, "We can identify the exact moment the BBC was conceived.
+It was not the Post Office that proposed the BBC, but Godfrey Isaacs of Marconi."
 Shortly after its creation in November 1922 Isaacs was made a director of the BBC and remained so until his death in 1925.